Fetching Data in MCP Apps: Server-Side vs Client-Side Patterns for ChatGPT and Claude (July 2026)

 export const tool: AppToolConfig = {

-resource: 'weather',
+resource: 'account-health',

-title: 'Get Weather',
+title: 'Get Account Health',

-description: 'Show current weather for a city',
+description: 'Show account health metrics for a workspace',

 };